kdm9/dna-proto-workflow/README.md

 git checkout -b development
 ```

 From this point, you are in the new branch and edits only affect your branch.
 If things go wrong, simply remove your branch using
 ```
-git branch -d name-of-the-branch.
+git branch -d name-of-the-branch
 ```

 Or revert back to the `master`-branch using
 ```
-git checkout master.
+git checkout master
 ```

 ### Make changes and commit